Pierre-D-G/Angular2-SimpleWebsite/README.md

 npm install - To install dependancies

-npm start - to run the sever
+npm start - to run the server